sadman-sakib-abesh/registration_client_admin/README.md

 <h3>step-4</h3>

 now edit the file api/index.js on line 50,51 and 60 set your mail address and password. after that inter this link https://www.google.com/settings/security/lesssecureapps and allow less secured apps.
-Dont't skip this step.
+Don't skip this step.
 If you don't set it, the application will not send mail and form data will not be addd to database.

 ```javascript
 var transporter = nodemailer.createTransport({